bacionejs/editor/README.md

 - **Lightweight**: Just 7 KB
 - **Self-Editable**: Modify the editor within itself

-## Limitations
-- **Compatibility**: Requires Chrome on phones or tablets.
-Exported games have no such restriction.
-- **Single-File**: Not suited for large or multi-file projects.
-Android’s file manager limits Chrome to a single HTML file, excluding external assets like images or audio.
-Use programmatic alternatives (e.g., vector graphics, emojis, noise generators) as seen in Marslander.
-- **Alternative**: For complex needs, try [Neovim with Termux and Apache](https://github.com/bacionejs/termux).

 ## Details
 - **Run**: Starts or stops the game containing the cursor.
 The square game frame appears above the keyboard for a fast 2-click edit-run cycle.
 For a larger frame, adjust the editor, library, or export the game (7-click cycle).
 - **Save/Export**: Generates a new timestamped file.
 Keep your Downloads folder tidy by deleting outdated versions.